anupamabhatta/recursion/README.md

-## Files and Folders:

-- `Recursion-I/`: Folder containing the first part of the recursion program.
-  - `Demo/`: Folder containing demonstration files.
-  - `images/`: Folder containing images used in the program.
-  - `nbproject/`: Folder containing NetBeans project files.
-  - `src/`: Folder containing the source code files for the first part of the program.
-- `.DS_Store`: macOS system file storing custom attributes of a folder (ignore).
-- `build.xml`: Ant build script for compiling and building the project.
-- `manifest.mf`: Manifest file specifying metadata for the project.
-- `~$_Go_Over.docx`: Temporary file (ignore).
-- `~WRL0005.tmp`: Temporary file (ignore).
-- `Recursion-II/`: Folder containing the second part of the recursion program (ignore).
+# **Recursion in Java**

-## Overview:
+## **Description**

-This repository hosts a Java program that demonstrates the concept of recursion.
+This repository contains a Java application that demonstrates the concept of recursion through two parts of a program.
 The program includes examples and exercises to illustrate how recursion works and its applications in solving various problems.
-With a focus on clear explanations and practical exercises, this program serves as a valuable resource for learning and understanding recursion in Java.
+This project serves as a hands-on resource for learning and mastering recursion in Java.

+## **Features**

+- **Recursion Examples**: Includes practical examples of recursive functions, demonstrating different use cases.
+- **Exercises**: Exercises to challenge and deepen understanding of recursion.
+- **Clear Explanations**: Each example and exercise comes with an explanation to help users understand recursion better.

+## **Getting Started**

+To get started:

+1. Clone or download the repository to your local machine.
+2. Open the project in your preferred IDE (e.g., **NetBeans**).
+3. Explore the folders for examples and exercises:
+   - **Recursion-I/**: Contains the first part of the program with introductory recursion examples.
+   - **Recursion-II/**: Contains the second part, expanding on recursion concepts and exercises.
+4. Compile and run the Java files to see recursion in action.

+No installation required—simply open the project in your IDE and start experimenting.

+## **Technologies Used**

+- **Java**: The programming language used for demonstrating recursion.
+- **NetBeans**: IDE used for development and managing the project.

+## **File Structure**

+- **`Recursion-I/`**: Folder containing the first part of the recursion program, including examples and exercises.
+- **`Recursion-II/`**: Folder containing the second part of the recursion program, further exploring recursion concepts.
+- **`.DS_Store`**: macOS system file (can be ignored).

+## **Usage**

+1. Open the project in your preferred IDE, such as **NetBeans**.
+2. Navigate to the **Recursion-I/** and **Recursion-II/** folders to explore the examples and exercises.
+3. Compile and run the Java files to observe recursion in action.
+4. Modify the code to experiment with recursion and deepen your understanding.

-## Usage:
+## **Contributing**

-To explore the recursion program, navigate to the respective folders and review the source code files.
-Compile and execute the Java files using an integrated development environment (IDE) such as NetBeans to run the demonstration and exercises.
-Whether you're a student learning recursion for the first time or a developer looking to deepen your understanding of recursive algorithms, this program offers a comprehensive guide to mastering recursion in Java.
+Contributions are welcome!
+If you have improvements, new examples, or bug fixes, feel free to open an issue or submit a pull request.